Mangrove Nature Trail Closure

 The Mangrove Trail is closed due to safety concerns while repairs are being made to the boardwalk.
 We thank you for your patience while work is being done to improve your park experience.

-Pennekamp had played a major role in the establishment of Everglades National Park as legislative chairman of the State Commission appointed to bring it about.
-He was the first chairman of the Florida Board of Parks and Historic Memorials and he was a member of a civilian team of consultants which surveyed the U.S. Fish and Wildlife Service for the Department of the Interior in 1954.
-He also had received numerous state, local, and national conservation awards.
+As legislative chairman of a state commission, Pennekamp had played a major role in the establishment of Everglades National Park.
+He was the first chairman of the Florida Board of Parks and Historic Memorials and he was a member of a civilian team of consultants, which surveyed the U.S. Fish and Wildlife Service for the Department of the Interior in 1954.
+He also had received numerous state, local and national conservation awards.

 In the spring of 1960, President Dwight D. Eisenhower proclaimed the area as Key Largo Coral Reef Preserve.
-When the dedication ceremonies were held on December 10, 1960, Governor Leroy Collins made a suprise announcement, naming the United States' first undersea park as John Pennekamp Coral Reef State Park.
+When the dedication ceremonies were held on Dec.10, 1960, Florida Governor Leroy Collins made a surprise announcement, naming the United States' first undersea park as John Pennekamp Coral Reef State Park.
 Governor Collins named the park after Pennekamp in appreciation of the continuous editorial support that he had given in the Miami Herald.